-Serving top self spirits along with an extensive craft beer and wine menu, the Cinnabar at Snowbasin with it’s revolving live music acts is the perfect place to kick up your tired legs after a day of charging the steeps.
+Serving top self spirits as well as an extensive craft beer and wine menu, the Cinnabar at Snowbasin offers live music acts and is the perfect place to kick up your tired legs after a day of charging the steeps.
 Let the fire warm you from the outside while Snowbasin’s signature 75th Anniversary Ale and Whiskey warms your insides.

 6. Fat Biking

-USA Cycling Fat Bike National Championships are February 27th on the multi-use trail at Powder Mountain.
+USA Cycling Fat Bike National Championships are in February on the multi-use trail at Powder Mountain.
 You can bike the same course anytime for just $10 a day.
-Tickets purchased at the regular mountain ticket window.
+Tickets can be purchased at the regular mountain ticket window.
 Missing a Fat Bike?
 Diamond Peak in Eden offers daily rentals for $45.

 Diamond Peak: 2429 N Hwy 158, Eden 801.745.0101

 7. Huntsville Shanannigans

 A traditional Norman Rockwell winter exists in Historic Huntsville Square.
 Founded in 1806, Huntsville retains much of its original charm from old farm homes to a homemade ice rink in the park and Christmas lights abound.
 Winter weekends are never boring in Huntsville town!
 For a little more rowdy history, visit Utah’s oldest bar, the Shooting Star Saloon.